alexliesenfeld/httpmock/README.md

 ## Features

 * Provides a full-blown HTTP mock server with HTTP/1 and HTTP/2 support.
-* Fully asynchronous core with a synchornous and asynchronous API.
+* A fully asynchronous core with synchronous and asynchronous APIs.
 * Compatible with all major asynchronous executors and runtimes.
 * Built-in request matchers with support for custom request matchers.
 * Parallel test execution by default.
-* Standalone mode with an accompanying [Docker image](https://hub.docker.com/r/alexliesenfeld/httpmock).
+* A standalone mode with an accompanying [Docker image](https://hub.docker.com/r/alexliesenfeld/httpmock).

 ## Getting Started
 Add `httpmock` to `Cargo.toml`: